-The fair value of the conversion option and prepayment option related to the Note, as well as the derivative asset and liability related to the 2018 Standby Commitment, are level 3 fair values.
-The methods and assumptions used to determine the fair value are described in the convertible note and 2018 Rights Offering sections above.
+The fair value of the conversion option and prepayment option related to the Note, included in derivative liability, is a level 3 fair value.
+The methods and assumptions used to determine the fair value are described in the convertible note section above.

-The fair value of the Note approximates the carrying value as at June 30, 2018 given the risk-free rate and the credit spread of the Company have not changed substantially since the issue date of the Note.
+The fair value of the Note approximates the carrying value as at September 30, 2018 given the risk-free rate and the credit spread of the Company have not changed substantially since the issue date of the Note.

-The carrying values and fair values of financial instruments, by class, are as follows as at June 30, 2018 and March 31, 2018:
+The carrying values and fair values of financial instruments, by class, are as follows as at September 30, 2018 and March 31, 2018: